Most Common Trees Planted With The Living Urn (by state)

-Since The Living Urn's patented bio urn and planting system was introduced in 2015, tens of thousands of tree memorials have been planted throughout the U.S. and worldwide.
-With each tree burial, families honor a loved one and also give back to nature and the earth that supports us all.
-As a result of all of these tree plantings, the team at The Living Urn has been able to learn what trees are the most popular to plant with a bio urn in each area.
-This includes maples, oaks, dogwoods, cherry, and willows, among others.
+Since The Living Urn's patented bio urn and planting system was introduced a few years back, tens of thousands of tree memorials have been planted throughout the U.S. and worldwide.
+With each tree memorial, families honor a loved one and also give back to nature and Mother Earth.

 Most Popular Tree Memorials by State